Menu Toggle Software

 Measure Overview

 These proposed requirements recognize that functions of cooling and dehumidification equipment are highly interactive and must be considered together, as a part of a space conditioning system that manages both temperature and humidity in CEH spaces.
-The proposed code changes would require the applicant to define a primary space conditioning system providing cooling, dehumidification, and reheat.
-The prescriptive requirements would require the primary system to have a variable sensible heat ratio (SHR), to be capable of modulating the amount of dehumidification process heat recovered between ten percent and 90 percent, and to be sized to meet at least [TBD 70 percent] of the peak combined sensible and latent load.
-The primary system could be an integrated direct expansion (DX) system, a desiccant-based system, or a heat recovery chiller system.
+The prescriptive requirements would require the applicant to identify a primary space conditioning system on the design documents.
+This primary system would be required to have a variable sensible heat ratio, to be capable of modulating the amount of dehumidification process heat recovered to reheat dehumidified air between 10 percent and 90 percent, and to be sized to meet at least 80 percent of the peak combined sensible and latent load.

 In addition to the primary space conditioning system, the proposed requirements would allow the use of supplemental equipment to meet sensible or latent loads exceeding the primary system’s capacity.